Source: North Queensland Register

-Of all the technologies adopted, none has been better received or utilised than the implementation of GPS on farm tractors, planters and harvesting operations.
+Of all the technologies adopted, none has been better received or utilized than the implementation of GPS on farm tractors, planters and harvesting operations.

 Honeycombes northern sales manager John Obern said the John Deere engineers are forever coming up with something new for them to offer their client base.

 "Honeycombes has been a leader in the field when it comes to GPS; we took the plunge over five years ago and started identifying key areas to set up a base station network of RTK base stations.

 "This is a system of fixed reference points where a farmer local to a particular area can log-on and use the Honeycombes base stations to ensure up to a 2cm +/- reputable accuracy," John said.

 This saves set-up expense at point of purchase, and offers the convenience of farmers being able to use more than one base in a particular area.

 "It seems every new tractor is sporting a new yellow GPS receiver these days - ask anyone who has one and they would tell you they don't know how they ever farmed without it."

 Honeycombes currently have RTK base stations set up in several Far North Queensland sugar areas including Ayr, Ingham, Tully, Tolga and Mareeba, with proposed areas including Mulgrave high on the agenda.

 They currently employ two AMS specialists - Craig Gilbert and Des Carroll.